OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/train-the-trainer-retreat-2026.md

 ---

-# Train the Trainer Retreat - Digital Skills & Open Science in Higher Education on 02.11.2026 in Marburg
+# Join the Open Science Train-the-Trainer Retreat - on 02.11.2026 in Marburg

+**Goals**

+The Open Science Train-the-Trainer Retreat (TTT-Retreat) serves three purposes:
+1. Give you the time and space to learn about good, evidence-based teaching,
+2. Provide you with a community of like-minded peers,
+3. Strengthening the integration of Open Science methods in your teaching.

+→ <a href="https://redcap.kks.uni-marburg.de/surveys/?s=CD37R9847J39M7R8">REGISTER</a> (Registration closes on 20.09.)

+---

+**Focus Topics**

 Digital skills in research range from basic skills in the use of digital tools and platforms to advanced knowledge in specific areas.
 These skills are needed more than ever, especially in future-oriented areas such as